 Canada is relatively well-positioned in the global AI landscape, with strengths concentrated in technology and policy frameworks.
 The country benefits from robust data infrastructure (Deloitte, n.d.), backed by strong data governance and R&D capabilities, supported by world-class research institutions such as Mila and a highly active academic community.
 Additionally, Canada's focus on tools and infrastructure has fostered emerging platforms for niche AI applications, especially in sectors such as fintech.
 However, challenges persist in scaling these innovations due to gaps in compute capabilities as Canada lacks domestic semiconductor fabrication capabilities (Joshi 2015).
-Similarly, the investment ecosystem remains limited (May 2024), with a small domestic market scale and constrained diversity in AI applications compared to global leaders.
-On the policy front, while domestic standards are inclusive, Canada's labour pool heavily relies on immigration (Hardy 2023), with limited focus on cultivating a domestic talent pipeline, and leadership on the international level is relatively underdeveloped.
+Similarly, the investment ecosystem remains limited (May 2024).
+While Budget 2024 allocates more than CDN\$2 billion in investments in AI compute, those funds are forward-looking.5 A small domestic market scale and constrained diversity in AI applications compared to global leaders pose a challenge as well.
+On the policy front, while domestic standards are inclusive, Canada's labour pool heavily relies on immigration (Hardy 2023), with limited focus on cultivating a domestic talent pipeline and retention strategy.
+Canadian leadership on the international level remains bounded due to its limited role in setting or co-shaping emerging global AI standards.
+While Canada participates in forums (such as the G7 Hiroshima AI Process), it is not driving norm-setting in the way that the European Union (AI Act) does.
+This affects productivity by leaving Canada reactive to external regulatory regimes rather than leveraging its influence to shape ecosystems conducive to its innovation model.
 Addressing these gaps could enable Canada to leverage its existing strengths for significant productivity gains, particularly in niche AI sectors and global collaborations.